 Bullmastiffs are relatively quiet hounds who don't bark much and are known to be gentle giants, but there's no need to doubt a bullmastiff's watchdog abilities.
 He has a history of roaming large country estates with gamemasters in search of poachers, so he's dedicated to his family and will alert you if anything seems amiss.
 As with any dog, make sure to socialize your bullmastiff so he learns to practice good manners around everyone—even visitors.

 Bullmastiffs need a secured, fenced area in which to exercise, and shouldn't be taken off-leash except in his home environment.
 Because he doesn't have to always be on the go like other working breeds, he might do well as an apartment dweller if he is taken outside to stroll and sniff a few times a day.

 Bullmastiffs aren't fond of hot and humid conditions, so make sure to have a cool place for him to rest.
 They shouldn't overexert themselves during exercise, especially when the summer heat is at its peak, so choose cool mornings or evenings for your steady walks.

 A bullmastiff won't need a lot of grooming, but he isn't always the best roommate for two reasons: slobber and flatulence.
-As a brachycephalic, or flat-faced dog, he drools a lot; and the way he eats challenges his digestive system, which causes noxious fumes.
+He's a brachycephalic, or flat-faced dog, and he drools a lot; and the way he eats challenges his digestive system, which causes noxious fumes.
 A veterinarian can advise on how best to keep his mask folds clean and give you methods for mopping up dribbles, and dietary recommendations for—well, the other stuff.